 For facilities constructed or altered after June 3, 1977, the District will comply with applicable accessibility standards.
 For those existing facilities constructed prior to June 3, 1977, the District is committed to operating its programs and activities so that they are readily accessible to persons with disabilities.
 This includes, but is not limited to, providing accommodations to parents with disabilities who desire access to their child's educational program or meetings pertinent thereto.
 Programs and activities will be designed and scheduled so that the location and nature of the facility or area will not deny a student with a disability the opportunity to participate on the same basis as students without disabilities.

 An appropriate education may include regular or special education and related aids and services to accommodate the unique needs of students with disabilities.
-For disabled students who are not eligible for specially designed instruction under the IDEA, the special education and related aids and services (including accommodations/modifications/interventions) they need in order to have their needs met as adequately as the needs of nondisabled students are met, shall be delineated, along with their placement, in a Section 504 Plan (Form 2260.01A F13).
+For students with disabilities who are not eligible for specially designed instruction under the IDEA, the special education and related aids and services (including accommodations/modifications/interventions) they need in order to have their needs met as adequately as the needs of nondisabled students are met, shall be delineated, along with their placement, in a Section 504 Plan (Form 2260.01A F13).
 Parents/guardians/custodians ("parents") are invited and encouraged to participate fully in the evaluation process and development of a Section 504 Plan.
 The quality of education services provided to students with disabilities will be equal to the quality of services provided to students without disabilities.

-Notice of the Board's policy on nondiscrimination in education practices and the identity of the District's Compliance Officers will be published on the District's website and posted throughout the District, and published in the District's recruitment statements or general information publications.
+Notice of the Board's policy on nondiscrimination in education practices and the identity of the District's Compliance Officers will be published on the District's website and posted throughout the District and included in the District's recruitment statements or general information publications.

 If a person believes that s/he has been discriminated against on the basis of his/her disability, the person may utilize the following complaint procedures as a means of reaching, at the lowest possible administrative level, a prompt and equitable resolution of the matter.